-The daytime running lights, according to the vehicle configuration, may increase the visibility of your vehicle in urban traffic during daytime.
+Depending on the vehicle equipment available, daytime running lights may increase vehicle visibility in urban traffic during daytime.

-The daytime running light turns on every time the ignition is turned on, when the light switch is switched to 0 or AUTO (with brightness detection).
+The daytime running light turns on every time the ignition is turned on, when the light switch is switched to 0, ≫ € or AUTO (with brightness detection), so long as the fog light is not turned on.